richaverma17/Team_16/README.md

 ### For eval :

 This folder conatins notebook file to print matrix (precision , recall , accuracy , F1-score).
-Each model has it's own .pkl file so this folder contains 3 different notebook files which uses .pkl file of their perticular model.
+Each model has it's own .pkl file.

 ### For testing / infer :